- Internships are offered only to majors.

 - Appropriate course work must precede the internship.

 - Interns are required to attend a workshop to take place the week preceding graduation in May.

 - A student must be appropriately registered before internship work may count towards college credit.

 In order to receive credit for the internship, students must be supervised by one of the department's faculty.
 After internship arrangements have been made, the student should complete an internship application (available at the registrar's office).
-The application must include location, timing and duration of the internship.
+The application must include the location, timing, and duration of the internship.
 It is especially important to provide the name of the person who will supervise the student at the internship site.
 The student should then meet with the department chair to approve the internship and with the assigned faculty supervisor.
-(Both signatures are required on the internship application.)
+(Both signatures are required on the internship application).
 With those approvals/signatures, the student is then ready to register for the course through the regular registration process.
 The student should be sure he fully understands the faculty supervisor's requirements for reporting his progress during the internship process.
 The supervising faculty member will write a letter to the internship director, explaining that the internship will involve credit and that his/her evaluation of the student's work is an essential part of the grading process.
-Shortly after the student has begun the internship, he or she should ascertain whether or not the internship director has received a faculty letter and request for evaluation.
-It is the faculty member's responsibility to write; it is the student's responsibility to assure that this correspondence has been received and is responded to.

-A student is expected to keep in touch with his faculty supervisor during the internship, by phone or e-mail.
+A student is expected to stay in contact with his/her faculty supervisor during the internship, by phone or e-mail.